JasherIO/jasher.io/src/data/blog/2018-08-01-roster-shuffle-in-effect.md

   - Content Update
   - Rocket Street
 ---
-As the offseason draws to a close, we look forward to the next season of RLCS.
-As is tradition, the roster lock dates for RLCS and Rival Series
+As is tradition, the period before the next season of RLCS includes many transfers and squad formations.
+Rosters for RLCS locked Monday night and

 **Europe**